NigarAliyeva1/Hospital-Project/README.md

 # Hospital Management System

-This repository contains the code for a Hospital Management System implemented in a relational database system using Oracle SQL.
+This repository contains the code for a Hospital Management System implemented in a relational database system using Oracle SQL, along with visualization tools such as Power BI for data analysis and presentation.
 It includes triggers, procedures, views, cursors, and packages to manage patients, doctors, appointments, billing, and error logging within the hospital.

 ## Setup Instructions